cemocig/scriptbank/README.md

 # scriptbank
 You can share all my scripts that are here.
-I don't have to really make them secret because they wont work.
+I don't have to really make them secret because most of them wont work.